PP144gh/CV/README.md

 - Contributed to a **Token-based Loyalty System Project** within a Hyperledger Fabric framework, where I wrote smart contracts (chaincodes) in Golang and developed Fabric applications in Java to enable communication between the chaincodes and the backend.

+- Built an extensive set of reusable libraries, APIs, configuration files, and deployment strategies utilizing Node.js, TypeScript, and Vercel Turborepo.
+These tools are designed to effortlessly integrate EVM-based chains and Hyperledger Fabric in future blockchain-based solutions.

 Throughout these projects, I collaborated in a team environment adhering to an agile framework, employing tools such as GIT, Jira, and Jenkins for version control, task management, and CI/CD processes.

 ### 2021-2023